 The Economic Growth and Tax Relief and Reconciliation Act of 2001 (EGTRRA) provided a substantial tax cut that is scheduled to be phased in over the 10 years following its enactment.
 The Act's most prominent provisions are a reduction in individual income tax rates, tax cuts for married couples, phase-out of the estate tax, a larger per-child tax credit, education tax benefits, and tax cuts for Individual Retirement Accounts and pensions.
-The estimated size of the scheduled tax cut is \$1.35 trillion over fiscal years 2001 - 2011.
+The estimated size of the scheduled tax cut is \$1.35 trillion over FY2001-FY2011.

 However, a Senate procedural rule, the "Byrd rule," provides that a point of order can be raised against any provision of budget reconciliation bill that is "extraneous" to the budget reconciliation legislation.
 Included among the several types of provisions the Byrd rule defines as extraneous are those that would increase the budget deficit (or reduce the budget surplus) for a fiscal year beyond that covered by the reconciliation measure being considered.
 To avoid application of the Byrd rule, EGTRRA contains language providing for the expiration of its provisions at the end of calendar year 2010.
+The passage of JGTRRA will not modify the expiration of those provisions scheduled to expire under EGTRRA.
+Further, new provisions in JGTRRA such as the reduction in taxes on dividends and capitals gains and increased depreciation deduction also include scheduled expiration dates during the next ten years.